Christof Koch: Early life and education

-He received a PhD in sciences for his works in the field of nonlinear information processing from the Max Planck Institute in Tübingen, Germany, in 1982.
+In 1982 he received a PhD from the Max Planck Institute in Tübingen, Germany, for his work in the field of nonlinear information processing.

-Koch worked for four years at the Artificial Intelligence Laboratory at MIT before joining, in 1986, the newly started Computation and Neural Systems PhD program at the California Institute of Technology.
+Koch worked four years at the Artificial Intelligence Laboratory at MIT before, in 1986, joining the newly started Computation and Neural Systems PhD program at the California Institute of Technology.

 Career

-Koch has authored more than 300 scientific papers and five books about how computers and neurons process information.
+Koch has authored more than 350 scientific papers and six books about how computers and neurons process information.

-In 1986, Koch and Shimon Ullman proposed the idea of a visual saliency map in the primate visual system.
+In 1986 Koch and Shimon Ullman proposed the idea of a visual saliency map in the primate visual system.
 Subsequently, his then PhD-student, Laurent Itti, and Koch developed a popular suite of visual saliency algorithms.

 For over two decades, Koch and his students have carried out detailed biophysical simulations of the electrical properties of neuronal tissue, from simulating the details of the action potential propagation along axons and dendrites to the synthesis of the local field potential and the EEG from the electrical activity of large populations of excitable neurons.

 Since the early 1990s, Koch has argued that identifying the mechanistic basis of consciousness is a scientifically tractable problem, and has been influential in arguing that consciousness can be approached using the modern tools of neurobiology.
 He and his student Nao Tsuchiya invented continuous flash suppression, an efficient psychophysical masking technique for rendering images invisible for many seconds.
 They have used this technique to argue that selective attention and consciousness are distinct phenomena, with distinct biological functions and mechanisms.

 Koch's primary collaborator in the endeavor of locating the neural correlates of consciousness was the molecular biologist turned neuroscientist, Francis Crick, starting with their first paper in 1990 and their last one, that Crick edited on the day of his death, July 24, 2004, on the relationship between the claustrum, a mysterious anatomical structure situated underneath the insular cortex, and consciousness.